 Biochemistry examines the structure and function of living organisms at the molecular level.
 It is an exciting and rapidly developing subject and the primary investigative science within biology and medicine.
-Our flexible Biochemistry degree provides students with core modules in Biochemistry and Chemistry coupled to a solid background in other related fields.

 A Level AAA

 Required Subjects A level Chemistry and one other science subject from Biology, Mathematics or Physics

 GCSE Mathematics grade B or 5, English Language grade C or 4

 IELTS 6.5 overall with at least 6.0 in each component.
 For other English language qualifications we accept, please see our English language requirements webpages.

 International Baccalaureate 36 points overall with 16 points from the best 3 Higher Level subjects including 6 in HL Chemistry and 6 in one further HL science subjects from Biology, Mathematics or Physics